matuteiglesias/journal/content/Other/2025-03-22_Developed_Recipes_and_Client_Management_Strategies.md

 ### Key Activities
 - Created a complete and balanced recipe for tirabuzones with sautéed cabbage, marinated chicken, and toasted seeds, focusing on a healthy combination of carbohydrates, proteins, healthy fats, and micronutrients.
 - Optimized a recipe for tirabuzones with sautéed cabbage, marinated meat, and toasted peanuts, highlighting the flavors and textures of each ingredient.
-- Compiled a list of strategies for crisis management in project execution, emphasizing quick adaptations and strategic [[communication]].
+- Compiled a list of strategies for crisis management in project execution, emphasizing quick adaptations and strategic communication.
 - Developed a collection of one-liners for handling client situations, balancing urgency and policy adherence.
 - Provided examples of managing client requests by prioritizing urgency, internal policy, or a mixed solution.